Rumours (album): Recording

 Following over two months in Sausalito, Fleetwood arranged a ten-day tour to give the band a break and get fan feedback.
 After the concerts, recording resumed at venues in Los Angeles, including Wally Heider Studios.
 Christine McVie and Nicks did not attend most of the sessions and took time off until they were needed to record any remaining vocals.
 The rest of Fleetwood Mac, with Caillat and Dashut, struggled to finalise the overdubbing and mixing of Rumours after the Sausalito tapes were damaged by repeated use during recording; the kick and snare drum audio tracks sounded "lifeless".
 A sell-out autumn tour of the US was cancelled to allow the completion of the album, whose scheduled release date of September 1976 was pushed back.
 A specialist was hired to rectify the Sausalito tapes using a vari-speed oscillator.
-Through a pair of headphones which played the damaged tapes in his left ear and the safety master recordings in his right, he converged their respective speeds aided by the timings provided by the snare and hi-hat audio tracks.
+Through a pair of headphones that played the damaged tapes in his left ear and the safety master recordings in his right, he converged their respective speeds aided by the timings provided by the snare and hi-hat audio tracks.
 Fleetwood Mac and their co-producers wanted a "no-filler" final product, in which every track seemed a potential single.
 After the final mastering stage and hearing the songs back-to-back, the band members sensed they had recorded something "pretty powerful".